c3ilabuser/student9_lab/exercise2.md

 ##Verify test success and approve production deployment

 * Flip back to your pipeline browser tab.
-You should see a new pipeline execution.
+You should see a new line in the pipeline execution list.
 Click into it.
 This time, the test stage should succeed because you've corrected the title.
+* This time, your test step should pass.
-* Once the pipeline steps for testing your app have completed, you'll be prompted to approve the deployment (promotion) of the app to production.
-Click the approve button and watch the pipeline complete.
+* Ready for Prod?
+You'll be prompted to approve the deployment (promotion) of the app to production.
+* Click the approve button and watch the pipeline completes.